 - Kidney Disease

 a.
-Texas Funeral Insurance is an affordable and valuable option to save for end-of-life costs.
-For a simple and low monthly payment, you and your family will have peace of mind knowing your funeral costs are covered.
+Texas funeral insurance is an affordable and valuable option to plan for end-of-life costs.
+Knowing your funeral costs are covered, you and your family will have peace of mind.

 b.
 The best burial insurance plan for you may not be the best plan for someone else.
 Every medical condition will bring a different underwriting process when applying for coverage.

 c.
-Work with an independent agent with access to the top final expense insurance companies on the market.
+Work with a Texas-licensed insurance agency with access to the top final expense insurance policies.

 I’m the owner and founder of Willamette Life Insurance.
 Willamette Life specializes in Final Expense Insurance.
 We compare prices with different insurance carriers while finding the perfect match for your health and budget.
 This company was started to help educate the public on why Final Expense Insurance could be a great option for them and their family.
 We strive to be friendly, informative, and always have the customer’s best interest as our top priority.
 Everything in this article is my own professional opinion and experiences I have had during my time in helping customers.